 When an ecommerce company has inventory in more than one location, each SKU may have differing stock levels across facilities.

-If a single fulfillment center doesn’t have the units needed to fulfill a single order containing multiple products, different warehouses may need to be utilized.
-One item may be fulfilled from one fulfillment center, and the second item may be fulfilled from another.
+If a single fulfilment centre doesn’t have the units needed to fulfil a single order containing multiple products, different warehouses may need to be utilised.
+One item may be fulfiled from one fulfilment centre, and the second item may be fulfiled from another.

-Rather than waiting on one fulfillment center to get more inventory, separate shipments from each fulfillment center will ultimately get the products to the customer with faster delivery times.
+Rather than waiting on one fulfilment centre to get more inventory, separate shipments from each fulfilment centre will ultimately get the products to the customer with faster delivery times.

 With cargo and freight shipping, at times there may not be enough room on a single truck or plane for an entire order, and individual boxes may be transported and arrive separately.
 This can get complicated with customs forms when shipping internationally, so you must make sure each separate shipment has the appropriate documentation.

 Similarly, if inventory is partially ready, it may be shipped in parts, starting with any pieces that are ready for shipment.

 2. The customer needs to send different items to different locations

 While this isn’t that common in ecommerce, a customer may want to split up individual items from a single large order into separate shipments so they are sent to different addresses.
 Most people will create unique orders for each new shipment, but it may be easier for customers to purchase gifts in a single order especially during the holidays.